AgoraIO-Community/BeautyAPI/Android/README.md

 | resource/StickerResource.bundle | app/src/main/assets/beauty_bytedance |
 | resource/StickerResource.bundle | app/src/main/assets/beauty_bytedance |

+Modify the LICENSE_NAME in the app/src/main/java/io/agora/beautyapi/demo/ByteDanceActivity.kt file to the name of the applied certificate file.

 ### Agora AppID Configuration

 > PS：This demo does not support AppId with certificate